pingidentity/pingidentity-devops-getting-started/docs/devopsUserKey.md

 ## For Kubernetes

-Our Kubernetes examples optionally default to look for a Kubernetes secret named `devops-secret`.
+Our Kubernetes examples default to look for a Kubernetes secret named `devops-secret`.

 You need to create a Kubernetes secret that contains the environment variables `PING_IDENTITY_DEVOPS_USER` and `PING_IDENTITY_DEVOPS_KEY`.

 1. If you don't already know your DevOps credentials, display these using the DevOps command:

     ```bash
-    kenv
+    denv
     ```

-2. Generate the Kubernetes secret from your DevOps credentials.
+2. Generate the Kubernetes secret from your DevOps credentials using either the `ping-devops` utility, or manually:

-    Using `ping-devops` tool:

     ```bash
     ping-devops generate devops-secret | kubectl apply -f -
     ```

-    Or manually:
+    Manually:

     ```bash
     kubectl create secret generic devops-secret \